Buying and financing your home can be confusing. There are plenty of options for financing and refinancing a home purchase.

 - Improve Your Credit Score—If you use your funds to pay off high-interest rate credit cards or eliminate other debt, you'll probably see an improvement in your credit score.
 This is an excellent use for cash-out refinance funds.

 - Lower Interest Rates—Depending on when you bought your home, interest rates are generally lower than they were a decade or more ago.
 Chances are, your refinanced rate will save you some money from interest on the loan.
-Plus, if you choose a cash-out refinance, you'll see lower interest rates compared to a HELOC.

 - Improve Your Home's Value—If you use your cashed-out funds to make a thoughtful upgrade to your home, you'll improve your home's value.
 When it comes time to sell the house, down the road, you're more likely to recover more of your investment.